 Author contributions

+LW, HJ, MR, and MG conceived the study.
+LW and HJ designed the survey.
+LW and HJ carried out the data collection.
+MR and LW prepared the first draft of the manuscript.
+HJ and MG contributed to the study design.
+MR prepared the manuscript and analyses.
+All authors were involved in the revision of the draft manuscript and have agreed to the final content.

 Competing interests

+No competing interests were disclosed

 Grant information

+The authors declared that no grants were involved in supporting this work.

 Supplementary material

-Hybrid Course Preferences Survey.
+Hybrid Course Preferences Survey

+HybridCourseEngagementSurvey.txt

 Figure 1.
 Course format preference reasons by preferred format.
 Combined primary and secondary self-reported reasons for course format preference were extracted from qualitative topic analysis of an open-ended survey item.
 Among students who preferred the in-person course format, interactivity was mentioned 7 times in response to the open-ended question, “Why did you prefer this format?”
 Those who preferred the asynchronous online format mentioned its convenience 5 times in response to the open-ended question.
 Students who preferred the synchronous online format were likely to mention avoiding the commute as a reason for such preference.